rust-lang/rfcs/text/3201-return-type-attrs.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Return types of `fn` definitions may have attributes attached to them.
+Return types of `fn` definitions as well as closures may have attributes attached to them.
 Thereby, additional information may be provided.

 For the purposes of illustration, let's assume we have the attribute `#[apple]` available to us.